UNESCO Sites in Central Asia

 But the real significance of Bukhara is not in its individual buildings but in its overall unified and well survived old town that really take you to the .

-Samarkand - Crossroads of cultures
+Samarkand - Crossroads of Cultures

-The historic town of Samarkand, located in a large oasis in the valley of the Zerafshan River, in North-Eastern Uzbekistan, is considered the crossroads of world cultures with a history of over two and a half millennia.
-Evidence of settlements in the region goes back to 1500 BC, with Samarkand having its most significant development in the Temurid period, from the 14th to the 15th centuries, when it was capital of the powerful Temurid empire.
+The historic town of Samarkand, located in a large oasis in the valley of the Zerafshan River, in North-Eastern Uzbekistan, is considered the crossroads of world cultures with a history of over three and a half millennia.
+Evidence of settlements in the region goes back to 1500 BC, with Samarkand having its most significant development in the Temurid (Tamerlane) period, from the 14th to the 15th centuries, when it was capital of the powerful Temurid empire.

 The historical part of Samarkand consists of three main sections.
 In the north-east there is the site of the ancient city of Afrosiab, founded in the 7th century BC and destroyed by Genghis Khan in the 13th century, which is preserved as an archaeological reserve.
 Archaeological excavations have revealed the ancient citadel and fortifications, the palace of the ruler (built in the 7th century displays important wall paintings), and residential and craft quarters.
 There are also remains of a large ancient mosque built from the 8th to 12th centuries.